 The Royal Oak in its present format

 Since the race was opened up to older horses in 1979, a satisfactory average of 10 starters (9.73) has been obtained.
-From that date until 2011, the older horses have performed better than the 3-year-olds The thirty-four winners – there was one dead heat in 1990 – break down into thirteen 3 year-olds, thirteen 4 year-olds, four 5 year-olds, two 6 year-olds, one 7 year-old and one 10 year-old.
+From that date until 2012, the older horses have performed better than the 3-year-olds The thirty-five winners – there was one dead heat in 1990 – break down into fourteen 3 year-olds, thirteen 4 year-olds, four 5 year-olds, two 6 year-olds, one 7 year-old and one 10 year-old.
 There have been eight female winners, three of them 3 year-olds.

 Only two horses have won the race twice: Amilynx (1999, 2000) and Westerner (2003, 2004).